Mystical2090/polo/about.md

 ## Support
 - You can support us by boosting our [discord](https://discord.gg/RaS9c7MEzc)

+# Bugs/Suggestions
-## For bug reports you can send reports in issues on [github](https://github.com/Gtxripmxt/not-a-mod-menu) or you can submit them to our [discord](https://discord.gg/RaS9c7MEzc)
+-  For bug reports you can send reports in issues on [github](https://github.com/Gtxripmxt/not-a-mod-menu) or you can submit them to our [discord](https://discord.gg/RaS9c7MEzc)
+* For suggestions feel free to submit them to our github or discord (on github submit them on issues.)

 ### This wouldnt with been possible without: